swirtSJW/migration_tools/README.md

 There are 2 drush commands to generate, and then import a menu.

 The generating command looks like this:
-> drush doj-generate-menu usao-az --css-selector='#navbar' --local-base-uri='usao-az' --menu-location-uri='usao/az'
+> drush mt-generate-menu usao-az --css-selector='#navbar' --local-base-uri='usao-az' --menu-location-uri='usao/az'

 The only parameter required is the abbreviation of the migration, in this case usao-az.